cmu-sei/redemption/README.md

 ## Running the Redemption Tool

+For a simple demo of running the tool, see the [simple example](doc/examples/simple/README.md).

 ### Static Analysis

 The Redemption Tool presumes that you have static-analysis tool output.
 It currently supports three SA tools:  `clang_tidy_oss` or `cppcheck_oss` or `rosecheckers_oss`.
 Each SA tool should produce a file with the alerts it generated.
 If `$TOOL` represents your tool, instructions for generating the alerts file live in `data/$TOOL/$TOOL.md`.
 We will assume you have run the tool, and created the alerts file, which we will call `alerts.txt`.
 (The actual file need not be a text file).
 Finally, when you produced your SA output, the code you ran was in a directory which we'll call the `$BASE_DIR`.